josephdyer/skeleventy/README.md

 # An Eleventy starter skeleton

 Skeleventy gives you a rock solid foundation to build fast and accessible static websites.
+[View the demo site](http://skeleventy.netlify.app/).

 ## Features